 Using a table format (see TAQ #2 example), succinctly describe the impact of the grant and match work on each selected species.
 Do NOT include benefits from non-match work, and address only non-waterfowl species.
+All narrative information should be within the tables below.

-- Which species or population will benefit and in which Bird Conservation Region (BCR)? - How many estimated individuals/pairs are expected to use the grant and match tracts and, if the grant or match tracts are being restored or enhanced, what is the expected increase in population numbers? - How will the proposal activities positively affect the species and improve habitat quality?
+- Which species or population will benefit and in which Bird Conservation Region (BCR)? - For the species in the table format below (see TAQ #2 example), estimate how many individuals/pairs will use the grant and match tracts after the proposal is completed and for what life cycle stage(s) (breeding, migration, or wintering). - Check eBird and talk to your Joint Venture(s) to see what birds occur where and at what abundance. - Explain how the abundance numbers were determined. - Please do not overestimate. - How will the proposal activities positively affect the species and improve habitat quality?